 High availability with automated failover.
 In the event of a failure, managed databases with a standby node will automatically switch data handling to the standby node to prevent unplanned downtime.
 Learn more about high availability for managed databases.

 End-to-end security.
-Data is encrypted at rest with LUKS and in transit with SSL.
+Encrypts data at rest with LUKS and in transit with SSL.

 Cluster metrics and alerting.
 Cluster metrics visualizations help you monitor the performance of the nodes in a database cluster, like resource usage, to guide capacity planning and optimization.
 Alert policies notify you when a metric rises above or falls below a threshold you set, like high CPU or low memory.